mhellnerdev/tool-db-master/README.md

 # tool-db-master
 flask-app. credit goes to thomas mulrooney for this original codebase.
+I have ported this to run in docker with gunicorn.

 notes:

-master branch - currently looka for a config.json file in the /etc/ directory of the server it is running on.
-repl.it branch - the key is added to secrets of the repl.it instance. code is changed to call this new location.
+master branch - dockerized version launched with gunicorn for production. tested working on AWS. repl.it branch - the key is added to secrets of the repl.it instance. code is changed to call this new location.